Kunal-Shah107/AzureInfra-terraform/07-Multiple-Provider-Configurations/README.md

 terraform apply -auto-approve

 # Verify the same
-1. Verify the Resource Group created in EastUS region
+1. Verify the Resource Group created in UAE North region
 2. Verify the Resource Group created in WestUS region
 ```